Generation of mechanical interference fringes by multi-photon counting: Results

 To observe this type of fringe pattern we use the detection event $\{m,n\}=\{1,1\}$ on a mechanical thermal state with RMS position fluctuations of $91\pm1$~nm.
-The observed mechanical phase-space distribution and quadrature distributions are shown in Fig.~3A.
+The observed mechanical phase-space distribution and quadrature distributions are shown in Figure~\ref{fig:SmallMu}(a).
 The measured position probability distribution is in good agreement with the theoretical prediction.
-Note that, for this large thermal excitation, however, the momentum quadrature probability distribution remains Gaussian.
+Note that the momentum distribution remains Gaussian due to the thermal nature of the initial state.

+The approach presented here has the additional versatility that multiple measurements in time can be used to generate more complex states of mechanical motion.
+As an example, Figure~\ref{fig:SmallMu}(c) shows the state resulting from an experimental sequence of two $\{m,n\}=\{1,0\}$ events, separated by a quarter period of mechanical harmonic evolution.
+Notably, this state reproduces the qualitative form of the marginal probability distribution of the Fock state not only in position, but also in momentum, thus highlighting the importance of full state reconstruction.
+When applied to a low temperature state this procedure would generate quantum compass states~\cite{Zurek01}, which are superpositions of four coherent states at cardinal positions in phase space, see Figure~\ref{fig:SmallMu}(d).
+These highly non-classical states have very sharp phase-space features and are of considerable interest for quantum information and quantum sensing applications.